 Before we turn to what’s new and where we’re heading, it’s worth pausing to look at the current R&D tax incentive.

 - If your business has an annual aggregated turnover of less than $20 million and an annual R&D spend of more than $20,000 you’re eligible for a 43.5% refundable tax offset on every dollar you spend on R&D.

 - Larger businesses with turnovers of more than $20 million, or organisations controlled by one or more entities classified as exempt can access a 38.5% tax offset that’s non-refundable.

-The new financial year, starting 1 July 2021, will usher in raft of changes.
+The new financial year, starting 1 July 2021 will usher in a raft of changes.
 Before October’s Federal Budget, Australian innovation was staring down the barrel of a $1.8 billion cut to the R&D tax incentive.
 Now, the incentive will be increased by $2 billion.
 Here’s how it’s set to play out:

 - There will be no cap on your annual refund.

 - The ceiling on the R&D expenditure amount has been raised from $100 million to $150 million.

 - If your business is larger, with a turnover of $20 million or more, a new two-tiered R&D intensity system will apply.
 The R&D intensity is calculated in terms of your company’s R&D expenses as a percentage of your company’s total expenses.